Christopher-Sampson/cs326-final-teamXI/milestone1.md

 l![image (1)](https://user-images.githubusercontent.com/113072996/197439496-35adb6b5-91f6-435c-adf6-0dcb519855b7.png)

 ## Player Profile Page:
 This is a player's profile page.
-A user can upload images as aprofile picture or upload images of themselves and clips on their games.
+A user can upload images as a profile picture or upload images of themselves and clips on their games.
 They can put in their personal information, like location, phone number, and more.
 They also have a small text box to describe themselves in further detail.

+## Coach Profile Page:
+This is a coach's profile page similar to a players page but they can see their list of followed players and have their team and any events they are hosting on display.